brizandrew/slack-graphics-request/SESSION.md

 - Buttons
 - Select Dropdowns

-These interactibles are treated just like any other message attachments, and can be combined with those to make one complex interactive message posted with the same API call as a regular method.
+These interactibles are treated just like any other message attachments, and can be combined with them to make one complex interactive message posted with the same API call as a basic message.
 Check out [request_made.py](app/functions/request_made.py#L14-L56) for an example of this.

 You'll notice each interactible has a callback_id you provide.
 That's important because all button presses and dropdown selections created by your app go to one route.
 These Ids tell you which button was pressed.
 See the route for the interactive dropdown menu created above in [the flask app file](app/app.py#L59-L90), specifically [these lines](app/app.py#L75-L80).